sre-france/meetups/.github/ISSUE_TEMPLATE/new-proposal.md

 **this talk can be done**:
 - [ ] remotely
-- [ ] physically <!-- SRE France meetups are hosted in various locations (Bordeaux, Paris, Lyon, etc.) - please let us now where you'll be available) -->
+- [ ] physically <!-- SRE France meetups are hosted in various locations (Bordeaux, Paris, Lyon, etc.) - please let us know where you'll be available) -->

 __abstract__:
 <!-- in a few lines, content of your talk -->